aakanksha-singh-hub/database-chatbot/README.md

 2. View available tables in the schema section
 3. Use preset queries or type your own natural language query
 4. View results, generated SQL, and analysis
-5. Export results in various formats
+5. Use the 'suggest' command to get context-aware query suggestions
+6. Use the 'context' command to view current conversation context

-## Example Queries
+### Example Queries

-- "Show all employees"
+- "Show me all employees"
-- "Top 5 products by sales"
-- "Sales by month"
-- "List low-stock products"
+- "What are the top 5 highest paid employees?"
-- "How many employees joined last year?"
+- "How many employees are in each department?"
-- "Break down sales by department"
+- "Show me project performance metrics"
+- "Analyze employee performance and contributions"

+### Available Commands
+- `help`: Show help message
+- `context`: Show current conversation context
+- `suggest`: Get query suggestions based on current context
+- `export <format>`: Export results (formats: csv, sql, excel, json)
+- `quit`: Exit the program

 ## Security Considerations